Sustainability

 Operational Risks: Specific Initiatives toward Serious Group Risks

-Risk category Risk summary Relevant material issues* Response measures Frequency of occurrence
+Risk category Risk summary Relevant material issues* Response measures Frequency of occurrence Level of impact

 Climate change risks

-• Inability to respond to system and policy changes, etc., resulting from climate change could hinder business continuity.
+• Inability to respond to system and policy changes, etc., resulting from climate change could hinder business continuity

 1 We assess and manage climate change-related risks impacting each of our businesses in a comprehensive and systematic manner.
 We also work to enhance climate change risk identification and strengthen risk management PDCA cycles in each business.
+Additionally, risks impacting specific businesses that qualify as strategic risks are responded to as such within our efforts to manage strategic risks.
+Medium-High High

-• Inability to respond appropriately to human rights-related issues within the supply chain could hinder business continuity.
+• Inability to respond appropriately to human rights-related issues within the supply chain could hinder business continuity

 Information security risks

-• Unexpected information leaks could not only damage our competitiveness but also violate laws and be subject to fines.
+• Unexpected information leaks could not only damage our competitiveness but also violate laws and be subject to fines

-• Cyberattacks could hinder business continuity and result in major information leaks and demands for ransom payments.
+• Cyberattacks could hinder business continuity and result in major information leaks and demands for ransom payments

 5 We respond to risks related to the management and transfer of information assets and trade secrets and risks related to cyberattacks based on the perspective of physical threats and vulnerabilities, technological threats and vulnerabilities, and human threats and vulnerabilities.
 To that end, we have set up an information security governance structure and established various processes and are promoting specific initiatives through the Group Information Security Subcommittee.
-Medium-High
+Medium-High High

 Geopolitical risks

-• Conflicts and terrorist attacks could threaten the lives of Group employees and Group assets and could hinder business continuity by severing logistics and procurement systems and infrastructure.
+• Conflicts and terrorist attacks could threaten the lives of Group employees and Group assets and could hinder business continuity by severing logistics and procurement systems and infrastructure

 5 We have been working to establish emergency response structures during normal times to enable the provision of support to our business locations across the globe, should any one of them become involved in a conflict.
 We are also preparing a global crisis management structure and are implementing relevant training and drills.
-Low
+Low High

 • *Materiality: 1 = Climate change mitigation and adaptation; 2 = Achievement of a circular economy; 3 = Safety and security of people and local communities; 4 = Realization of healthy and comfortable living for people; 5 = Further strengthening of our sustainable management base